SeaSharpy/ChatCompletionsSharp/README.md

 ## Message helpers

-- `Message.User(string content, params string[] imageUrls)` for text-only or image-enhanced user messages.
-When image URLs are present, they are serialized with the optional `CompletionRequest.Detail` setting.
+- `Message.User(string content, params string[] imageUrls)` for text and images in user messages.
-- `Message.Assistant(string content, ToolCall[]? toolCalls = null)` to capture assistant replies or to inject tool call stubs in tests.
+- `Message.Assistant(string content, ToolCall[]? toolCalls = null)` to inject tool call stubs in tests.
-- `Message.Developer(string content)` to supply system-like instructions.
+- `Message.Developer(string content)` to supply system instructions (you can also do Message.System if you're using the older models).
 - `Message.Tool(string content, ToolCall call)` or `Message.Tool(string content, string id)` to send tool outputs back to the assistant.

 You cannot instantiate like `new Message { Role = "...", Content = "..." }`.